RYNBSD/file-processing/README.md

 # Intro

-You have read those questions or not, this is an async/sync file processor, that handle convert, compression, generate, decompression, metadata, parse, filter, customize... and more!
+This is an async/sync file processor, that handle convert, compression, generate, decompression, metadata, parse, filter, customize... and more!

 # How it work ?